BenoitDuffez/RedmineFiles-gocd-task/README.md

   * the artifact you wish to upload
   * the Redmine project
   * the project version

-For Redmine, you either need the 3.4 version, or the r16109, or apply manually [this patch](http://www.redmine.org/projects/redmine/repository/revisions/16109/diff/).

 The project ID is either the numeric or the string ID.